wepublish/wepublish/FAQ.md

 As of now you’re good to go the execute queries/mutations in the GraphQL-Playground.

 #### Q: What do I do if I receive the error `MongoError: Collection migrations already exists.
 Currently in strict mode` in the terminal?
-A: Basically this error means that you have a conflict in your database caused by installing two different (incompatible) branches.
+A: Basically this error means that you have a conflict in your database caused by working on two different branches with different migration states.

-You can solve this issue by running `docker-compose down` followed by `yarn clean`.
+You can solve this issue by stopping everything, running `docker-compose down` followed by `yarn clean && yarn build`.
 These commands will delete the current database and remove any residuals.

-By then running `yarn dev` you can then setup the database from scratch and everything should be running again.
+Now if you start your database up and run `yarn watch` you'll get a fresh new database. and everything should be running again.